Anitahemati/linux-learning/month-01-linux-fundamentals/day06.md

-8# Linux Day 06
+# Linux Day 06

-## Objective

-Learned Linux pipes and redirection.

-## Commands Learned
+## Topics
+- Redirection
+- Pipes
 - echo
 - wc
 - sort

-## Operators

-# >
-# >>
-# |

 ## Practice

-- Redirected command output to files.
-- Appended text using >>.
-- Counted lines with wc.
-- Sorted file contents.
-- Used pipes to connect commands.
+Created text files, redirected output using > and >>, counted lines with wc, sorted file contents, and connected commands using pipes.

-## Notes
+## Key Concept

-Pipes allow the output of one command to become the input of another command.
-Redirection can save command output into files.
+Pipes pass the output of one command as input to another command.